How Creative Writing Supports Confidence, Thinking and Expression in Children

 Read More

-Neurodiversity in Education: How to Create Supportive and Inclusive Classrooms
+Understanding Neurodiversity: How to Create Inclusive Classrooms

 Today’s classrooms are more diverse than ever.
 It is not just culturally or socially, but neurologically.
 Neurodiversity refers to the variations in how the human brains function.
 Students who are neurodivergent may think, learn or behave differently but not incorrectly.
 They do not need to be 'fixed’ but embraced.